Dalai Lama to visit Sikkim next month | Politics

 - India

-Tibetan spiritual leader the Dalai Lama will pay a five-visit to Sikkim from October 10-14, according to Chief Minister Prem Singh Tamang.
+Tibetan spiritual leader the Dalai Lama will pay a five-day visit to Sikkim from October 10-14, according to Chief Minister Prem Singh Tamang.

 The CM made the announcement at a meeting.